tarwn/lessthandot-hugo/blogs/content/posts/2012-12-05-scalability-is-easy-to-get.md

   <img src="http://tiernok.com/LTDBlog/Scalability/Graph_03.png" alt="Graph - 30 Clients, 300 Requests, 100rpm - 67% Failure Rate" /><br /> 30 Clients, 300 Requests, 100rpm &#8211; 67% Failure Rate
 </div>

 As it turns out, the external API my process saves the data to has a rate limit.
-When I exceed the allowable rate, I&#8217;m throttled for a short period of time.
-Any requests I make during that throttle period are returned with errors indicating I&#8217;m throttled.
+When I exceed the allowable rate, I'm throttled for a short period of time.
+Any requests I make during that throttle period are returned with errors indicating I'm throttled.

 Hmm.
 Luckily there are a number of common patterns available to retry these types of failures.
-I&#8217;ll add an exponential back-off retry pattern so that when I get throttled my service will retry failed requests at slower rates until the service un-throttles me.
-While I&#8217;ve found plenty of code examples online, none of them seem to have recommendations, so I&#8217;ll just use one of the sample settings they provide.
+I'll add an exponential back-off retry pattern so that when I get throttled my service will retry failed requests at slower rates until the service un-throttles me.
+While I've found plenty of code examples online, none of them seem to have recommendations, so I'll just use one of the sample settings they provide.

 <div style="text-align: center; font-size: .8em; color: #666666">
   <img src="http://tiernok.com/LTDBlog/Scalability/Graph_04.png" alt="Graph - 30 Clients, 300 Requests, 100rpm, Retry Policy #1 - 7% Failure Rate" /><br /> 30 Clients, 300 Requests, 100rpm, Retry Policy #1 &#8211; 7% Failure Rate